EngYork/C-presentation/C programming.md

 }
 ```

-Explain code here
+- The first statement `#include <stdio.h>` allows us to use the Standard Input/Output library; since C itself does not provide IO functions, instead specifying a set of standard libraries that a platform should supply, we need this library to be able to print to the console.
+- The second statement `int main(int argc, char **argv)` declares our so-called *main* function; most C toolchains expect this function to be the start of our code.
+The bits inside the brackets are our function *parameters* - in this case they contain the arguments that the user has given to the program on the command line (argv) along with the number of arguments (argc).
+- The third statement `printf("Hello World!\n");` *calls* the library function `printf` with a single parameter, the string-literal **"Hello World!\n"**.
+This causes **Hello World!** to be printed to the console, along with a new-line (the `\n`).
+- The final statement `return 0;` exits our program.
+The `0` tells the caller, user, or operating system that our program has not encountered any errors whilst a non-zero number here indicates an error - on certain operating systems such as the BSD systems ([macOS](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man3/sysexits.3.html), [FreeBSD](https://www.freebsd.org/cgi/man.cgi?query=sysexits&apropos=0&sektion=0&manpath=FreeBSD+13.1-RELEASE&arch=default&format=html), OpenBSD, NetBSD) these numbers are standardised in a system library.

 This is great, but how do we run this now?
 C is a compiled language, so you are going to need a compiler.
-I would suggest you use either GCC or clang as they are industry standards, but if you are asked by your lecturer to use something else you should probably stick to that or at least verify your code expresses the same behaviour when using their compiler of choice for assessment's sake.
-Throughout this presentation, I will be using clang as it comes bundled with Xcode.
-And as you can probably tell from this statement, what compiler you use realistically completely depends on what you are working on.
-Most often than not when developing for embedded system, you will be using cross-compiling toolchains.
-That is because the architecture of an embedded system is most likely different from the x86 architecture powering your machine.
-The most common embedded architecture is the ARM architecture but there are alternatives such as RISC-V and the Harvard architecture (most old Arduino boards).
+The usual suspects are GCC and Clang, with most vendors building their own tools off of one of these two.
+Throughout this presentation I will be using Clang as it comes bundled with Xcode.
+As you can probably tell from this point, what compiler you use often depends on what platform you are working with.
+When developing for an embedded system, you will be using cross-compiling toolchains.
+That is because the architecture and operating system (or lack of) of the embedded target is most likely different from the architecture and OS of your development machine.
+The most common embedded architecture is the ARM architecture (in Thumb-mode, usually) but there are also common alternatives such as PIC (used in the popular PIC-16 chips), MIPS (used by the PIC-32 range), AVR (used by most Arduinos), PowerPC (used in Automotive, Aerospace, and Defence applications), MSP430 (used in your open-day spinner), e.t.c.

 # What does the compiler do?

 When it comes to programming we often refer to "the compiler" as a whole without going too much into details.
-Generating an executable actually comprises two steps.
-Creating object files and linking said object files.
-The compiler is only responsible for creating the object files.
-Object files are a translation into machine language from our source file.
-As you all know, computers don't understand English but they work quite well with bits.
-Once the compiler has produced the object files, we need to invoke the linker.
+Generating an executable actually comprises at least two steps.
+Creating object files and then linking the object files.
+The compiler is only responsible for creating the object files, which are a translation into machine language from our source file.
+As you all know, computers don't understand English but they do work quite well with bits and bytes.
+Once the compiler has produced the object files, we need to call the linker.
 The linker, as the name says, instructs the computer about what functions need to be invoked and where they come from.
 In the example above we can the printf function.
 Although our code does not define the printf function and does not instruct the computer about what the printf function does, the program still works.
 That is because we included the function definition from the standard input and output library, that is stdio.h, and the linker has worked its way to reference the function call in our executable file.
 Given that we are working with a somewhat low-level language, you might want to inspect the intermediate steps that get you from your source C file to the executable binary file.
 A useful piece of information would come right before the assembler runs.
 The assembler translates assembly language into a binary executable.
 Assembly is the closes language to machine language.
 In assembly, you have to describe what you want from the processor step by step.
 To gather the assembly code generated from your C file, compilers often expose a flag.
-In clang's and GCC's case that is `-S`.
+In Clang and GCC's case that is `-S`.
 So, to get the assembly translation of your source code you should run something along the lines of:

 `$ clang -S -o code/hello_world-arm64.asm code/hello_world.c`